LugoBlogger/BD-201-435-big-data-analytics/installation.md

     C:\Users\<your user name>\miniconda3\Scripts
     ```

-- Cannot run `pyspark` becaue of Java
+- Cannot run `pyspark` because of Java
-  - Reinstall Java 8??
+  - Reinstall Temurin OpenJDK Java 8??
   - Path installation is wrong??
   - Some steps are skipped??
   - Need to add the following path to `Path` environment variable??